bwmerkl/Sourcegraph/Resume.md

 *   Created a ticketing and project management system for content and social requests
 *   Wrote, edited, and then later managed and optimized Neo4j’s library of content assets, including ebooks, developer guides, whitepapers, case studies, data sheets and more
 *   Ghost wrote blog posts and other articles in the voice and tone of the CEO
 *   Hosted writing and storytelling workshops for marketing colleagues
+*   Starting title: Content Marketing Manager

 ### Copy Architect
 Square 2 Marketing, _Philadelphia, Pennsylvania_, **2013 - 2015**